Horseshoe Crab Facts Give Us a Lot to Learn About

-Relationships take work.
+Studying horseshoe crab facts has taught me that relationships take work.
 Even our relationship with nature.
 If we are to develop a biophilic relationship with the natural world, we must work at it.
 As parents, my wife and I are mindful of developing a positive relationship between our twin boys and nature.
 A personal relationship with the natural world will help them become better stewards of our environment.

 This concerted effort is realized in a variety of ways.
-But each Spring, we have one event that has become a tradition in our family –viewing the horseshoe crab migration along the cost of Delaware Bay.
+But each Spring, we have one event that has become a tradition in our family –viewing the horseshoe crab migration along the coast of Delaware Bay.
 The annual outing is as much a social event with friends as it a natural history tour (relationships take work!).

-Horseshoe Crab Background:
+Horseshoe Crab Facts and Background:

 The Atlantic horseshoe crab (Limulus polyphemus) is an ancient animal that is more than 300 million years old.
 They shed their exoskeleton more than one dozen times before it sexually matures.
 Males are smaller than females.
 The tail (known as a telson) helps flip the horseshoe crab over if it is stuck on its back – it is not used to sting.
 They have a total of nine eyes –and each eye consists of about 1,000 receptors.
 The diet consists mostly of clams and worms.
 They can live up to 20 years or more.